exakat/php-dictionary/dictionary/missing-validation.ini.rst

 Missing validation means the application does not check whether the input or data it receives is:

-+ Correctly formatted (e.g., an email address, number, or date).
++ Correctly formatted, e.g., an email address, number, or date
-+ Within expected boundaries (e.g., length, type, or range).
++ Within expected boundaries, e.g., length, type, or range
-+ Safe to process (e.g., free from malicious code or unexpected characters)
++ Safe to process, e.g., free from malicious code or unexpected characters

 It is important to remember that validation applies to incoming variables, such as ``$_GET``, but also with formated data, like ``JSON`` or ``YAML``; formated files like ``PDF`` or ``Zip``; database data, etc. In fact, every external source of data should be considered a potential vector of attack.